Who were the twelve disciples of Jesus Christ?

 James was the son of Alpheus (he is not the same as “James, the son of Zebedee”).
 The scriptures referred to him as James the less in Mark 15:10.
 That can also be translated as the “younger,” or the “little.”

-Popularly known as Simon, the Zealot, Simon was a Canaanite.
+This apostle was popularly known as Simon, the Zealot, Simon was a Canaanite.

 This is the apostle that betrayed Jesus.